 Social Security’s Projected Insolvency

-According to the 2015 annual report of the Social Security Board of Trustees, the cost of Social Security benefits will exceed tax revenues beginning in 2020, and the program will become insolvent (i.e. unable to pay beneficiaries in full) when reserves become exhausted in 2034.
-In 2034, Social Security is projected to have enough tax revenue to pay 79% of benefits owed.
-The Trustees predict a budget shortfall of $10.7 trillion through 2089.
+According to the 2015 annual report of the Social Security Board of Trustees, the cost of Social Security benefits would exceed tax revenues beginning in 2020, and the program would become insolvent (i.e. unable to pay beneficiaries in full) when reserves become exhausted in 2034.
+Social Security was projected to have enough tax revenue to pay 79% of benefits owed in 2034.
+The Trustees predicted a budget shortfall of $10.7 trillion through 2089.

 Several factors contribute to Social Security’s predicted insolvency, including America’s aging population.
-Millions of post-World-War II baby boomers began reaching retirement age in 2011, in what has been called America’s “silver tsunami.”
-By 2030, almost one in every five Americans will be 65 or older.
-By 2050, there will be between 80 and 90 million people aged 65 or older, and almost 21 million people aged 85 or older.
+Millions of post-World-War II Baby Boomers began reaching retirement age in 2011, in what has been called America’s “silver tsunami” (or “gray tsunami”) By 2030, all Baby Boomers will be over 65 years old, an estimated 73 million people.
+By 2034, older adults will outnumber those under 18 years old for the first time in US history.
 In 2010, the estimated life expectancy was 78.7 years, compared to 61.7 years in 1935 when the program began.

-Birth rates have fallen from over three children per woman during the baby boom (1946-1965) to two children per woman since 1970.
+Birth rates have fallen from over three children per woman during the baby boom (1946-1965) to 1.7 children per woman in 2019.
+2.1 children per woman would be needed to replace the Baby Boomer population.
 Because of this decline, the ratio of workers to beneficiaries has dropped significantly.
 In 1940, there were 159.4 workers for each beneficiary, but the ratio fell to 5.1 workers to each beneficiary by 1960, and by 2013 there were only 2.8 workers to each beneficiary.

 Brief History of the Privatization Debate in the United States